zamanianlab/ZamanianLabDocs/docs/protocols/Molecular_Biology/RNAi_dsRNA_Synthesis/RNAi_dsRNA_Synthesis.md

 4. Transfer top phase (aqueous) to a new RNase-free tube.

     - **Note**: If previous reactions were successful, three layers should appear in the tube: the bottom layer is phenol, middle layer are proteins and lipids, and the top layer is chloroform.
-When taking tube out of centrifuge, if the top layer turns slightly opaque, that is a good indication.
+When taking tube out of centrifuge, if the top layer turns slightly opaque, that is a good indication of a successful IVT reaction.

 5. To aqueous dsRNA, add ~500 µL isopropanol.